-This was the French initial strategic plan for implementation in the event of a German invasion but soon succeeded by the 'D-Plan' (1939/40).
+The 'E-Plan' was the French initial strategic plan for implementation in the event of a German invasion but soon succeeded by the 'D-Plan' (1939/40).

 In 1920 France and Belgium had signed a military treaty designed to streamline the two nations' fortification and communication efforts against the possibility or in the event of a German attack on them, but by the 1930s Belgium had changed its policy to one of strict neutrality, and this led to many difficulties in Franco-Belgian co-ordination.

-The French commander-in-chief, Général Maurice Gustave Gamelin, initially proposed this 'E-Plan' (otherwise 'Escaut Plan') for a defence (except for the extreme west in Flanders) based upon a series of fortifications along much of the Franco-Belgian frontier rather than within Belgium proper.
+The French commander-in-chief, Général d’Armée Maurice Gustave Gamelin, initially proposed this 'E-Plan' (otherwise 'Escaut Plan') for a defence (except for the extreme west in Flanders) based upon a series of fortifications along much of the Franco-Belgian frontier rather than within Belgium proper.

-The weakness of the Escaut Line was that it overstretched the length of the front that was to be defended, and that the Allied forces on the Escaut would hardly be assisted by the remnants of the Belgian army falling back from the line of the Albert Canal with the German forces on their heels.
+The weakness of the 'Escaut Line' was that it overstretched the length of the front that was to be defended, and that the Allied forces on the Escaut river would hardly be assisted by the remnants of the Belgian army falling back from the line of the Albert Canal with the German forces on their heels.
 For this reason, a secret instruction of 24 October foresaw a considerably deeper Allied advance into Belgium, and Gamelin then decided to adopt the 'D-Plan' with the argument that the new anti-tank defences built by Belgium along the Dyle river and at the Gembloux gap would check the Germans for a time long enough for the Allied armed forces to move into strong defensive positions in central Belgium.